-This is an article I originally hoped would be published in a motorcycle magazine, but somehow it didn’t get very far.
+This is an article I wrote back in 2014, hoping it would be published in a motorcycle magazine or two, but somehow it didn’t get very far.
 It’s definitely a story worth telling, however!

 An Enduring Relationship